dentarg/auth0-blog/_posts/2016-10-12-five-things-you-can-do-with-yarn.markdown

 ## Aside: Using Auth0 with Yarn

 **Auth0** issues [JSON Web Tokens](https://jwt.io/) on every login for your users.
-This means that you can have a solid [identity infrastructure](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), user management, support for social identity providers (Facebook, Github, Twitter, etc.), enterprise identity providers (Active Directory, LDAP, SAML, etc.) and your own database of users with just a few lines of code.
+This means that you can have a solid [identity infrastructure](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), user management, support for social identity providers (Facebook, GitHub, Twitter, etc.), enterprise identity providers (Active Directory, LDAP, SAML, etc.) and your own database of users with just a few lines of code.

 We can easily set up authentication in our JavaScript apps by using [Auth0's Centralized Login Page](https://auth0.com/docs/hosted-pages/login).
 You can easily install the `auth0-js` library from your terminal with Yarn like so: